 Every organization hopes to get its employees invested in their work as much as possible.
 This kind of passion and motivation that employees have towards what they do is defined as employee engagement.
 And the higher the engagement, the more successful your company is likely to be.
 Unfortunately, not all employees are committed to what they do.
 Some are just there because of the salary and job security.
 So, even if employees may seem satisfied by their work, it doesn't necessarily mean that they’re committed to it.

 Thankfully, technology has made it possible to improve employee engagement around the workplace.
 One common way that organizations use to help increase employee engagement is using your company's website.
 With a website, you can incorporate different tools to limit employee engagement.
-The best part is that a website will facilitate engagement even for those working remotely.
+The best part is that a website will facilitate engagement even for those working remotely, especially if the hosting you've chosen is DDoS protected VPS.

 Here are some of the ways that you can use a website for employee engagement: